prathamesh-sonpatki/golang-challenge/_posts/2015-04-18-go-challenge3.md

 Sau has this to say about the challenge:

 > "This is a challenge for beginners to start learning about writing web applications in Go.
 Generating photo-mosaics is the fun bit.
-After the challenge, the challenge participant should be able to write a web application, write test cases, authenticate users, call REST-based API and at the very least, manipulate images all using the standard Go library."
+After the challenge, the challenge participant should be able to write a web application, write test cases, call REST-based API and at the very least, manipulate images all using the standard Go library."

 > "And of course, have lots of fun in the process."